-Rutland Physical Therapy promises to offer each client personalized one to one treatment with the latest in physiotherapy techniques and technologies while working closely with other health care providers to maximize treatment outcome.
+Rutland Physical Therapy promises to offer each client personalized one to one treatment with the latest in physiotherapy and Osteopathy techniques and technologies, while working closely with other health care providers to maximize treatment outcome.

-Shari Brown graduated from UBC in 1985 and has been in private practice orthopaedics for 30+ years.
-In 2007, she also completed her training in Traditional Osteopathy from the College d’Études Ostéopathiques de Montreal, and has combined her skills as a manual physiotherapist and osteopathic practitioner.
-She is a Fellow of the Canadian Academy of Manipulative Physical Therapists (FCAMPT) and has been involved in teaching and mentoring with the Canadian Physiotherapy Association for many years.
+Shari Brown graduated from UBC with a Bachelors in Rehabilitation Science in 1985 and completed her training in Traditional Osteopathy in 2007.
+She is a fellow of the Canadian Academy of Manipulative Therapists (FCAMPT) and has been involved in teaching and mentoring for many years.

-When not at the clinic, you will find Shari either hiking with her dog or on the golf course.
+When not in the clinic, you will find Shari hiking, golfing or in her garden.

 Lone Ross graduated from School of Physical Therapy, Aarhus in Denmark in 1996 and shortly after immigrated to Canada.
-She has been working at Rutland Physical Therapy since 1997.
+She has been working at Rutland Physical Therapy since 1997, presently part-time.
 She has completed numerous post graduate courses in Manual Therapy, Mulligan techniques, Kinesio taping techniques, Neuromobilization, Craniosacral, Visceral mobilization, Lymph drainage and womens’s health for breast care, incontinence and pelvic pain.
 She is one of the few therapists in British Columbia operating a real time ultrasound machine, helping patients isolate their core muscles using this tool as a biofeedback for clients to recover after sport injuries or other traumas.
-She has been involved in research and presented the results both nationally and internationally as well as consulting to the Canadian Freestyle ski team.
-In addition Lone is also a clinical instructor for UBC Physiotherapy students in their final year of studies.
+She has been involved in research and presented the results both nationally and internationally.
+In addition Lone has also been a clinical instructor for UBC Physiotherapy students in their final year of studies.
 She won a Clinical Educator Award for her efforts.
 As of 2017, Lone is a Teaching Assistant for The Barral Institute.

 Lone Ross believes in the holistic approach to treating pain and movement dysfunctions.
 Her goal in her treatments is to improve the quality of life and regaining independence for her clients.